pippinbarr/sibilant-snakelikes/process/README.md

 - Implement half-life
 - Consider the problem of the ball pushed against the wall!
 Oopsie.
 (One solution would be goals the width of the thing, but that won't look at cool)
 - Handle the issue of the ball going _into_ a snake.
 I guess this can be checked easily enough?
 You die if you're currently trying to push the ball into another snake?
+- Mock up a visual of different version of the 'out of bounds' problem
 - Consider handling single snake death.
 Options include
   - Leave it (kind of gliding, not very powerful)
   - Hit snake pauses for long enough for the dead snake to flash and respawn